 The presence of the embryo defines balut (a boiled duck egg without an embryo is penoy, a different thing altogether).
 For the subtlest, most tourist-friendly balut, ask for balut sa puti (“balut in white”), so called because the balut is covered in a sheath of eggwhite.

-“When it reaches 16 days and above, it's called balut sa puti,” balut grower Chris Tan explained to me as we were winding up our 15-hour Philippines street food megatour.
+“When it reaches 16 days and above, it's called balut sa puti,” balut grower Chris Tan explained as we were winding up our 15-hour Philippines street food megatour.
 “Under 16 days, it's just penoy, not yet formed into an embryo.”

 Another balut enthusiast, Manila Chinatown tour specialist Ivan Man Dy, prefers his at 18 days old - “the embryo is so soft and fluffy at 18 days, and when you suck it, it's gone in a second!”
 Ivan exclaims.
 “And it doesn't come to us with eyes!”